The Conditions Under Which Healing Can be Asked of God

 Health and Life by Every Word

-In our day, it has become commonplace for people to take the position that as long as a person embraces the basic gospel that they are right with God, and that the basic gospel is all that matters, and other points of doctrine are not essential.
+More consecration is needed in order to receive God's Spirit.
+In our day, people have lost sight of the baseline consecration that is needed to be in a saving relationship with God and filled with His Spirit.
+It has become commonplace for people to take the position that as long as a person embraces the basic gospel that they are right with God, and that the basic gospel is all that matters, and other points of doctrine are not essential.
 It is seen as ok to really believe something is true in the Bible, but to not really give it much attention, and to not have to embrace it.
 If you want to embrace it, ok, but it's not essential.
 The basic gospel is enough.

 But He answered and said, “It is written, ‘Man shall not live by bread alone, but by every word that proceeds from the mouth of God.’ ”